-- Auth Method: an authentication method for which results are being returned using the header field defined in this document. - Code: a result code that can be returned for this authentication method.
+Auth Method: an authentication method for which results are being returned using the header field defined in this document.

+Code: a result code that can be returned for this authentication method.

-Specification: either free form text explaining the meaning of this method-code combination, or a reference to such a definition.
+Specification: either free-form text explaining the meaning of this method-code combination or a reference to such a definition.

-Status: the status of this entry, which is either:
+Status: the status of this entry, which is one of the following: